Renumelb/Homework02/Fintechcase01.md

 #### Broaden customer base
 - Set up potential tie ups with Governments, Banks and Financial Planners to provide the product to their customers e.g. welfare recepients, account holders, etc.

+To achieve the above, Digit Co. will need to continue to invest in Cloud computing services, development of APIs

 [^1 References are in italics]
 1. Forbes